 Cover up the cameras on your computers, tablets, and phones if you do not use the camera often.

-If your do receive one of these messages, print it out and save it in case you need it for evidence in the future.
+If you do receive one of these messages, print it out and save it in case you need it for evidence in the future.
 Do not forward the message unless you are confident that the transmitted message contains no graphics.

 It is up to you to decide if you want to warn family, friends, and everyone else in your address book in case the attacker follows through with their threat.
 Reassure your contacts that the contents of the message are false.

 Make a detailed log, and make copies of all email messages, phone calls, and text messages you receive from them.
 Submit a complaint at ic3.gov.
 Contact the police if you fear that your life is in danger.
-If the email message came from Gmail, notify Google and they can investigate.
+If the email message came from Gmail, notify Google, and they can investigate.

 Visit www.haveibeenpwned.com to see if there is evidence that your password has shown up posted on the dark web.